 Voice recognition has flourished with the growth of cloud-based speech services.
-Despite the ubiquity of voice-enabled products, processing speech in the cloud has raised major privacy concerns with the uploading and handling of personal voice data.
-Cloud speech recognition also has fundamental limitations with cost-effectiveness, latency, and reliability.
+Despite the ubiquity of voice-enabled products, processing speech in the cloud has raised privacy concerns with the uploading and handling of personal voice data.
+Also, cloud speech recognition has fundamental limitations with cost-effectiveness, latency, and reliability.

 Offline speech recognition has the potential to address cloud service drawbacks by eliminating the need for connectivity and tapping into readily available compute resources on billions of devices.
-Alas, the computational cost of speech recognition algorithms to date has made it impossible to get comparable accuracy on commodity edge devices.
+The computational cost of speech recognition algorithms has made it impossible to get comparable accuracy on commodity edge devices.

-Picovoice has developed deep learning technology that is specifically designed to perform large vocabulary speech-to-text efficiently on the edge.
+Picovoice has developed deep learning technology specifically designed to perform large vocabulary speech-to-text efficiently on edge devices.
 Picovoice software runs on commodity hardware with constrained compute resources.
-Bespoke voice AI technology allows speech-to-text on even a $5 Raspberry Pi Zero, recognizing more than 200,000 words in real-time.
+Bespoke voice AI technology allows speech-to-text on even a Raspberry Pi, recognizing more than 300,000 words in real time.
 The Picovoice offline option lowers cost and latency while matching the accuracy of cloud voice services.

-Picovoice has benchmarked the accuracy of its speech-to-text engine against four widely-used engines: Google Speech-to-Text , Amazon Transcribe , Mozilla DeepSpeech, and CMU PocketSphinx The data, code, and test setup for the benchmark are open source The figure below shows that Picovoice achieves accuracy comparable to cloud-based services.
+Picovoice has benchmarked the accuracy of its speech-to-text engine against widely-used speech-to-text APIs: Google Speech-to-Text , Amazon Transcribe , Azure Speech-to-Text , and IBM Watson Speech-to-Text .
+The detail of the benchmark with a link to the open-source repository is available on the Leopard Speech-to-Text benchmark page.
+The figure below shows that Picovoice achieves accuracy comparable to cloud-based services.